AndrasKovacs/setoidtt/README.md

 The goal of the current `setoidtt` is to figure out various technical details in type inference, evaluation and ergonomics.
 Thus it lacks many features and it only operates on a file containing a single expression.
 Its pretty printing and error messages are also very rough.

+I plan to start a second "production-strength" implementation as soon as I hammer out basic design choices.
+The second version will hopefully turn into a longer-term project into where I throw in all kinds of advanced elaboration features.

 #### Features & inspiration

 Precedents: